Interior Recital Hall

 Will the Hop continue to offer programming during the construction process?

 Yes.
-Throughout construction, the Hop will continue to offer a range of in-person performances and programs across different parts of the Dartmouth campus, in collaboration with other venues in the region, and within the building itself when possible.
+Throughout construction, the Hop continues to offer a range of in-person performances and programs across different parts of the Dartmouth campus, in collaboration with other venues in the region, and within the building itself when possible.
 Some spaces and venues within the Hop are expected to remain open at later points throughout the construction process.
 Hop leaders have been working to ensure that students have spaces to create, rehearse, and present work during the interim period before the redesign is complete.

 What is the budget for the Hop project?

-The budget for the Hop project is $88 million
+The budget for the Hop project is $89 million

 How is the project being funded?